List of religious sites: Tenrikyo

-The Church Of World Messianity
+Church Of World Messianity

-Followers of the Church of World Messianity believe that the physical world transformation in a paradise in Earth will began in the "sacred ground" places that the church builded in order to be the prototype of Heaven in Earth, there are actually 5 of these sacred grounds in the world, 3 in Japan, in the cities of Atami, Hakone and Kyoto, one in Thailand, in the city of saraburi, and one in Brazil, in the city of São Paulo.
+Followers of the Church of World Messianity believe that the physical world transformation in a paradise in Earth will began in the "sacred ground" places that the church built in order to be the prototype of Heaven in Earth.
+There are actually five of these sacred grounds in the world: three in Japan, in the cities of Atami, Hakone, and Kyoto; one in Saraburi, Thailand; and one in São Paulo, Brazil.

-New religious movements (miscellaneous)
+New religious movements

 This section of the article contains a list of religious sites significant to new religious movements besides Rastafari and Tenrikyo, which are listed above in their relevant sections.

-Neopaganism
+Modern paganism

-Neo-Druidism
+Modern Druidry

 Stonehenge is a site of religious significance in Neo-Druidism as Druids perform pilgrimage there.
 The first modern Druids to perform ceremonies at this site were the Ancient Order of Druids.